awawa-dev/HyperHDR/README.md

 Check the performance statistics that are updated every minute in System➔Log page.

 Thanks to our colleague @mjoshd there is a HyperHDR integration plugin for Home Assistant.
 Check the details on the website of the project [https://github.com/mjoshd/hyperhdr-ha](https://github.com/mjoshd/hyperhdr-ha) Also you can test a HA plugin to install HyperHDR [link](https://github.com/ihrapsa/hassio-addons) (thanks @ihrapsa) 🚀 🆕

+If you want to install HyperHDR on Libreelec, @ghr12 has created a script that should help you https://github.com/ghr12/hyperhdr 🆕

 We do not support driving WS281x and especially SK6812 LED strips directly from the Raspberry Pi although it's theoretically possible: [link](https://github.com/awawa-dev/HyperHDR/discussions/111).
 If you made it and it works, fine, but most of our users weren't so lucky.
 You should use external ESP8266/ESP32 (preferable with CH340G or CP2104 onboard) and the voltage level shifter. :warning:

 Usage of WS281x LED strip with Rpi directly (PWM mode) requires _root_ privilages.
 Otherwise you may get _'Error message: mmap() failed'_ ([read more](https://github.com/awawa-dev/HyperHDR/issues/52)) :warning: